-“Brussels chicken vol-au-vent (koninginnehapje) — large puff-pastry shell filled with a cream-and-mushroom sauce loaded with poached chicken, veal meatballs, and mushrooms, finished with lemon and parsley.
+Brussels chicken vol-au-vent (Dutch: koninginnehapje, 'queen's bite') — a large puff-pastry shell filled with a creamy velouté loaded with poached chicken, small meatballs, and mushrooms, finished with lemon and parsley, and traditionally served with frites.
 The most refined of Belgian comfort foods, found at every brasserie and Sunday family lunch.
-'Koninginnehapje' = 'queen's bite' in Dutch — named because King Albert I's queen loved it.”
+The dish is French in origin — its name translates the French 'bouchée à la reine' (named for the queen of Louis XV) — but the chicken-meatball-mushroom filling is the Belgian standard.

 Three technical pillars: (1) Poaching chicken gently in stock preserves tenderness — boiling would tighten the proteins.
-(2) The velouté (blond roux + chicken broth) is the foundation; the addition of cream + egg yolks creates a 'sauce parisienne' liaison that thickens without curdling at low heat.
+(2) The velouté (blond roux + chicken broth) is the foundation; the addition of cream + egg yolks creates a liaison that thickens and enriches without curdling at low heat.
 (3) Tempering egg yolks (mixing them gradually with hot liquid before returning to heat) prevents protein coagulation.
 The pastry shell must be baked HOT (200°C) and FAST so it puffs before the inside becomes greasy — making vol-au-vent shells properly is a separate technique.
 Pre-made shells are widely available in Belgian supermarkets.

 Variations